Cataracts 101: Early Signs and When to Consider Surgery

 March 24, 2025

-To help you detect this disease early, the following overview talks about the early signs of cataracts and when it is time to consider surgery along with tips to choose the best eye hospital for cataract surgery.
+To help you detect this disease early, the following overview talks about the early signs of cataracts and when it is time to consider surgery along with tips on choosing the best eye hospital for cataract surgery.

 What are the Early Signs of Cataracts?

 The early stages of cataracts can be subtle.
 Most patients hardly recognize these symptoms until their vision deteriorates significantly.
-Detecting cataracts at the earliest allows timely intervention.
+Detecting cataracts as soon as possible allows for timely intervention.
 Take a look at some of its early signs:

 Blurry or Hazy Vision